berubenic/berubenic/README.md

 - :boom: Hi, I’m @berubenic
-- &#127464;&#127462; I'm billingual, both French and English
+- &#127464;&#127462; I'm billingual, both in French and English
 - 👀 I’m interested in starting a career in web development!
 - 🌱 I’m currently learning Ruby and Rails with [The Odin Project](https://www.theodinproject.com)
-- :star: I also have some experience with JS, CSS, Sass and HTML5.
+- :star: I also have some experience with SQL, JS, CSS, Sass and HTML5.
 - 📫 You can reach me by email with [Nicholas Bérubé](mailto:berubenic@gmail.com)